jdeniau/behat-docs/cookbooks/creating_a_context_configuration_extension.rst

 And now a scenario like this one:

 .. code-block::

   Feature: Test

     Scenario: Test
       Given I say Hello World

-Will display our text as a pending text.
+Will display our text ``Hi there!`` as a pending exception.

 Conclusion
 ----------

 Congratulations!
 You have just created a simple Behat extension.
-This extension demonstrates the three essential steps to building a Behat extension: defining an extension, creating an initializer, and configuring contexts.
+This extension demonstrates three of the common steps to building a Behat extension: defining an extension, creating an initializer, and configuring contexts.

 Feel free to experiment with this extension and expand its functionality.